-Fire that tore through Rachel Ray’s house started in chimney
+Fire that tore through Rachael Ray’s house began in chimney

 LAKE LUZERNE, N.Y.
-(AP) — A fire that tore through celebrity chef Rachel Ray’s upstate New York home started in a fireplace chimney, state officials said Friday.
+(AP) — A fire that tore through celebrity chef Rachael Ray’s upstate New York home started in a fireplace chimney, state officials said Friday.

 The state Office of Fire Prevention and Control said the August 9 fire at the house in Lake Luzerne, N.Y., was accidental.

-Note: This story has been corrected to show Ray’s first name is spelled Rachael, not Rachel.